Denzil77777/TDPECV/README.md

 # 🚀✨ AWS Cloud Front - Curriculum Vitae

 This small  IaS; Terraform project shows you how to publish your Curriculum Vitae using **Terraform (IaC)** and **AWS CloudFront**.
-It also demonstrates the steps how to manage your Curriculum Vitae, after converting from MS-Office, Google Docs, PDF and deliver it through AWS services.
+It also demonstrates the steps how to manage your Curriculum Vitae, after converting into HTML  from MS-Office, Google Docs, PDF and deliver it through AWS services.
 The aim is to show case the power of Terraform, in combination with other Software and applications.
+The Power of Terraform means, How to Create and Destroy Infrastructure, using, (in this example ) AWS Cloud Services.

+I intend to publish a LAMP, QUIZ and few2 more.

 ---